aayudhik/Docker-Kubernates/Docker Detailed.md

 Let's try to understand this with an example:

-Below is the screenshot of official ubuntu base image which you can use for your container.
+official ubuntu base image which you can use for your container.
 It's just ~ 22 MB, isn't it very small ? on a contrary if you look at official ubuntu VM image it will be close to ~ 2.3 GB.
 So the container base image is almost 100 times less than VM image.

-Screenshot 2023-02-08 at 3 12 38 PM

 To provide a better picture of files and folders that containers base images have and files and folders that containers use from host operating system (not 100 percent accurate -> varies from base image to base image).
 Refer below.